bAndie91/tools/tabdata/README.md

 See short description of each commands of this toolkit in [descriptions.txt](descriptions.txt).
 For detailed documentation of them, run `make manpages` or read the POD in the files themselves.
+See [index.md](index.md) for all man pages in markdown format in a single file.

 # Compare to CSV